Reindeer are a way of life for many of the Finns living above the Arctic Circle in Lapland.

 This otherworldly landscape blanked in snow with a roof of Northern Lights overhead is dotted with wild reindeer.
-A collective of families of traditional reindeer herders in Salla manage one of the last wild reindeer populations in the world.
+A collective of families of traditional reindeer herders in Salla manages one of the last wild reindeer populations in the world.
 They also provide a number of ways for visitors to interact with and learn more about these beautiful creatures.

 The Salla reindeer park offers many special excursions, ranging from reindeer-powered sleigh rides to midnight canoe trips to ice fishing and ice swimming (hopefully followed by a lengthy visit to the sauna!).